biiyin/Well-Architected-Reliability-Assessment/docs/support/Get-WAFSupportTicket.md

 The Get-WAFSupportTicket function queries the Azure Resource Graph to retrieve recent service tickets for a specified Azure subscription.
 It filters the service tickets to include only those that have created in the last three months.

+In AzureChinaCloud, this cmdlet currently skips support ticket collection and returns an empty list.

 ## EXAMPLES

 ### Example 1